How Universal Kids Resort Supports Autism and Sensory Needs

 The IAC is a free digital card families can apply for through AccessibilityCard.org.
 Families are encouraged to apply at least 48 hours before their trip and upload documentation from a medical provider, educational professional, or government agency.
 While Universal no longer requires the IAC as of late 2025, the parks still strongly recommend it because it helps simplify the accommodations process once guests arrive.

 Universal Orlando has also made major updates to its accommodations system in recent years.
 Beginning December 4, 2025, guests became able to request attraction return times directly through the Universal Orlando app instead of needing to physically go to an attraction’s entrance to request a return time.
-Universal has also introduced Return-to-Queue and Line Meet-Up options in addition to the Attraction Assistance Pass.
+Universal also offers Attraction Queue Re-Entry, its current term for stepping out of a queue and rejoining the party, alongside the Attraction Assistance Pass.

 What Does a Certified Autism Travel Professional Actually Do for Your Family?